TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/variables/createBoundedUseStore.md

 `S`

-The vanilla Zustand store instance.
+The vanilla Zustand store instance to bind the hook to.

 ## Returns

-A hook that can be called with an optional selector function.
-- When called with a selector (`useBoundedStore(state => state.someValue)`), it returns the selected slice of the state.
+A fully typed React hook for accessing the store's state.

 > (): `ExtractState`\<`S`\>